Kinetic closure of turbulence

 The last step is to find an expression for $\omega_t$.
 Knowing $f_\sgs^\zero$, one can use dimensional analysis to estimate $\omega_t$ like in the $k-\varepsilon$ model~\cite{launder_numerical_1974}

 where the constant $C_\nu$ has to be determined experimentally and $\MT[m^\sgs][1][2]$ can be computed from $f_\sgs^\zero$.

-The approximations introduced so far can certainly be refined in future work, for example, by leveraging recursive formulas for $\overline{f^\one}$ (see \cite{malaspinas_increasing_2015}) in a multi-relaxation--rates framework \cite{malaspinas_increasing_2015,higuera_lattice_1989}.
-Nevertheless, this is left for future work and will validate our model with the simple BGK--lattice Boltzmann method (LBM)~\cite{mcnamara_use_1988,higuera_boltzmann_1989,kruger_lattice_2017}.
+The approximations introduced so far can be refined in future work, for example, by leveraging recursive formulas for $\overline{f^\one}$ (see \cite{malaspinas_increasing_2015}) in a multi-relaxation-rate framework \cite{malaspinas_increasing_2015,higuera_lattice_1989}.
+Nevertheless, this is left for future work, and we validate our model with the simple BGK--lattice Boltzmann method (LBM)~\cite{mcnamara_use_1988,higuera_boltzmann_1989,kruger_lattice_2017}.
 In LBM, the solution of \cref{new_filtered} is split into two parts: a collision step and a streaming step.
 The proposed model modifies only the collision step, which becomes